Sumo Logic: Technology and acquisitions

-Sumo Logic brands itself as a "continuous intelligence platform" that automates the collection, ingestion and analysis of various types of data into actionable insights for its users.
 In 2019, the company acquired JASK to combine its security operations center (SOC) with Sumo Logic's security information and event management (SIEM) services.
-Sumo Logic works with The Pokémon Company to provide analytics for Pokémon GO, including threats, security vulnerabilities, log aggregation, and security analytics.
+In April 2019, Sumo Logic launched a bidirectional integration for Atlassian’s OpsGenie incident alert service, allowing users to create and analyze alerts and incident data.

 It expanded into security orchestration, automation, and response (SOAR) technology and monitoring workflow software with the acquisitions of DFLabs and Sensu in 2021.
-That same year, the company announced DevSecOps tools on its continuous intelligence platform for infrastructure observability and telemetry data analytics of enterprise applications.
+That same year, the company announced DevSecOps tools on its platform.

-Sumo Logic's architecture features an elastic petabyte scale platform that collects, manages, and analyzes enterprise log data, reducing millions of log lines into operational and security insights in real time.
+Sumo Logic's architecture features an elastic exabyte scale platform that collects, manages, and analyzes enterprise log data, reducing millions of log lines into operational and security insights in real time.
 Its elastic processing is used to collect, manage, and analyze log data, regardless of type, volume, or location.
 A cloud-based approach overcomes the inherent problems of premises-based solutions, including limits on scalability, inefficient or haphazard analysis, and uncontrolled costs.
 Sumo Logic is built around a globally distributed data retention architecture that keeps all log data available for instant analysis, eliminating the need for an enterprise to manage the cost and complexity of data archiving, backups and restoration.
 The service is entirely cloud-based and maintenance-free.

+In 2025, Sumo Logic Dojo AI, an agent-powered security operations service, was launched.
+Dojo AI uses three agents (Mobot, Query Agent and Summary Agent) to automate routine tasks and streamline security operations.